SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.11.md

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.11 -->
 <!-- Not added to 10.3.0 -->

 When a Process Automation definition is added to the Service definition component, the added function shapes will reflect the function type (UserTask, ScriptTask, ResourceTask, Gateway, NoneStartEvent, TimeStartEvent or EndEvent).
 However, in some cases, the function type *TimeStartEvent* would not be visualized correctly.
+From now on, these will be assigned a BPMN reference time icon.

 #### Dashboards app / Low-code apps: Creating a custom theme with a custom color palette would incorrectly cause the color palette of all built-in themes to be updated [ID_34368]